colinspear/blog/content/posts/cleaning-business-licenses.md

 df = df.loc[df['lifespan']!=0]
 ```

 It's worth noting here that I am dropping all businesses established in the latest year.
-Since we are building a model to predict business survival, these aren't very useful to us as they haven't been around long enough to tell us anything[^4].
+Since we are building a model to predict business survival, these aren't very useful to us as they haven't been around long enough to tell us anything[^10].
 At some point we will have to define what it means to survive, but for now I will just keep track of how long a business has been around and worry about what survival means during analysis.

 I had originally planned on also dropping businesses that never took on an `Issued` status.
 I had a look at them (see commented code below) and most of them show a value of `Pending` for one or more years before switching to `Gone Out of Business`.
 It's hard to know exactly what is going on with these.
 It could be an error or it could be that these businesses never finished their application, paid their fees, or didn't get their application approved for some other reason.
 Either way, it seems they were mostly operating so I think I will keep them in the data and assume they were operating until the final year they appear.

 Now let's ID the businesses that went out of business but never notified the city.

-[^4] There is plenty of interesting analysis that you could do with these, including looking at the effect of Covid 19 on business creation, something that I would very much like to do at some point.
-But for now, prediction.

 ```python